davidneuhaeuser/rv32im_perf_model/README.md

 This performance Model is currently optimized for performance analysis regarding DNNs.

-If you indent to analyze any other type of program, it is recommended to change the order of the switch statement for `execute()` in `perf_model/perf_model_rv32im.py`.
+If you intend to analyze any other type of program, it is recommended to change the order of the switch statement for `execute()` in `perf_model/perf_model_rv32im.py`.
 For this, the execution histogramm functionality (`-I`) can be very helpful.

 > [!NOTE]
 > This tool is designed for use on Linux.

 ## Setup
 It is recommended to use [pypy](https://doc.pypy.org/en/latest/index.html), for better simulation times.
-The link guides you through all necessary steps to download pypy and install necessary modules.

 This setup will cover the following steps: